01

 I turn complex situations into things a business can build and run.

-I go into complex situations, structure what is not yet structured, and design the way forward with the people who live the problem.
-Then I make it real: models, tools, and teams, not just decks.
+I dive into complex challenges, structure what is not yet structured, and design the way forward with the people who live the problem.
+Then I make it real by building and applying models, tools, and teams.

 A